Deploying Ark

 is deployed into the ark-system

 namespace.
-When the controller is excecuting a query, it will impersonate the user account provided in query.serviceAccount
+When the controller executes a query, it can optionally impersonate the service account specified in the query.serviceAccount

 rbac: